 It’s a tough question to answer because we don’t even know what’s going to happen in the future.
 But if you doubt that your ideas going to change in the future then you should choose an open-ended, generic blog name.

 For example, you use the blog name Canonreview4u, if you think you might want to blog about other tech gadgets too.
 Instead, you can choose a name with a little more flexibility, like Camerareview4u.
 Weird examples aren’t it, but you get the idea!
 If you’re smart enough you always leave yourself some room to change when it’s growing.

 4. Is it easy to say or spell?

 Your blog name can be an excellent way to build a brand, whether you’re promoting or selling a product or a service.
 Sometimes a blog name or domain name looks great on paper, but when you say it out loud, its ambiguity.

-How to Come Up with a Blog Name
+How to Come Up With a Great Blog Name Ideas?

 These tips assume that you have already found a perfect niche that you decided on your new blog.
-All the fact of the matter is you need now grab the perfect blog name!
+All the fact of the matter is you need to know how to pick a great blog Name?

 1. Blog Vision (How long can you continue)